pOH7/hackintosh-z390-h-9700k/README.md

 - [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v2-8-6.254559/)
 - [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget)
 - [VideoProc](https://www.videoproc.com/)

-## PS
-EFI-INSTALL is used in my first installation, and it given from the author of [this article](http://bbs.pcbeta.com/forum.php?mod=viewthread&tid=1816236)

 If you have an optimization plan, it would be nice if you let me know so I can improve the EFI.